 It’s good to have a preparation call beforehand.

 The goal is to get the best use of the shadowed person’s time, so think about the plan of the day and understand each element.
-If there will be some meetings what will be there?
-What is the topic, should the trainee participate?
-If there are some specific tasks or work, what are the goals or objectives behind it?

 Ask if there is any preparation coach need trainee to do, how can trainee make the most of this, and anything coach would prefer trainee not to do.

 Plan how the trainee could practically help the coach during their training.